kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

 #### Propagating environment context
-This framework is designed for a context to be injected early during the contstruction of the `Environment` value (see constructor functions above).
+This framework is designed for a context to be injected early during the construction of the `Environment` value (see constructor functions above).
 A context can optionally be provided using constructor function `env.NewWithContext`.
 All other constructor function shall create a default context internally.

 #### Updating the `Environment` context
 In some instances, it will be necessary to update a previously injected (or the default) context.
 To update an environment's context, after the environment has been already created, test writers should use `Environment.WithContext` method to update the context and get a new environment with the newly updated context.